Rikatob/csgobank/README.md

 ### Responsibility
 We both worked on everything more or less together, so we both had influence on what got done.
-But we did divide the responsibility on the logic of services The infrastructure (logging, tracing, gateway etc.) we both did at the same time and no clear division, both worked on one computer most of the time.
+But we did divide the responsibility on the logic of services.
+The infrastructure (logging, tracing, gateway etc.) we both did at the same time and no clear division, both worked on one computer most of the time.
 All decisions were made with the explicit agreement from both parties